annahowsky/annahowsky.github.io/pages/hiking.md

 With the promise of a lake at the end of this hike, we set out to do one thing: plunge.

-Luckily, it was a sunny day, otherwise, the slight breeze and sub-70 temperature would have made us think twice.
+Luckily, it was a sunny day, otherwise the slight breeze and sub-70 temperature would have made us think twice.
 Raiza and I hit the trail with some delicious fruit and snacks burning a hole in our packs.
 We made our way up to Mason lake, stopping only briefly to admire the views of Mt.
 Rainier.